Hakimi1616/hakimi-web/README.md

 This project was developed for the **2026 Software Engineering Competition**.
 All product images are sourced from professional open-source repositories for demonstration purposes only.

 ---
-**© 2026 HAKIMI ZIYACH SYSTEMS INC. All Rights Reserved.**ing no back just upgrade it daily!!!
+**© 2026 HAKIMI ZIYACH WEB.
+All Rights Reserved.**ing no back just upgrade it daily!!!